"False"

 Outgoing OLA

-Umeå University is about to implement OLA for outgoing students during spring 2023.
-All departments will then be ready to use OLA for outgoing students via SoleMove.
-If you use Dashboard or your software is connected to EWP – we will soon be able to send digital LAs for our outgoing students to you during spring 2023.
+Umeå University has implemented OLA for outgoing students.
+All departments use OLA for outgoing students via SoleMove.
+If you use Dashboard or your software is connected to EWP – we are able to send digital LAs for our outgoing students to you.

 Inter-Institutional Agreements – IIA